yurihmf/yurihmf/README.md

 ### Hello there 👋

-My name is **Yuri Ferreira**, and I’m currently learning about HTML, CSS, JavaScript anda PHP.
+My name is **Yuri Ferreira**, and I’m currently learning about HTML, CSS, JavaScript and PHP.
 I live in São Paulo, Brazil and study computer science at my college.